 Resalat hotel

 Another reasonably priced hotel.
-Located 15 mins away from the airport.
+Located 15 minutes away from the airport.

-Address: northwestern side of Ferdowsi square
+Address: northwestern side of Ferdowsi Square

 Phone number: +9883 3724 6366